Cross-Modal Graph with Meta Concepts for Video Captioning: Method

 \section{Method}

 The proposed Cross-Modal Graph (CMG) with meta concepts for video captioning is presented in Figure \ref{fig:framework}.
 Here we define \emph{cross-modal meta concepts} as: the visual regions and the corresponding caption words, which cover both visual and semantic information.
-Note that for computational efficiency, we first find the absolute difference between frames, then we sort the computed difference and pick top $N$ frames to be key frames, which are inputs for our proposed model.
-Our goal has two folds: (i) learn informative cross-modal meta concepts and bridge the gap between videos and their descriptions and (ii) capture the complex relationships between various objects in the video.
-To this end, our model consists of three modules: meta concept localization model, meta concept graph encoder and video scene graph encoder.
+Note that for computational efficiency, we first find the absolute difference between frames, then we sort the computed difference and pick the top $N$ frames to be keyframes, which are inputs for our proposed model.
+Our goals have two folds: (i) learn informative cross-modal meta concepts and bridge the gap between videos and their descriptions and (ii) capture the complex relationships between various objects in the video.
+To this end, we design a novel model that consists of three modules: meta concept localization model, meta concept graph encoder and video scene graph encoder.

 In the meta concept localization model, we use a weakly-supervised manner to discover the cross-modal meta concepts with caption guidance, which is shown in Figure \ref{fig:learnmeta}.
-It is observed that there may have multiple text descriptions for one video, we use a sentence scene graph parsing tool\footnote{https://github.com/vacancy/SceneGraphParser} to extract object tokens $\mathrm{T}=\{t_1, \dots, t_k\}$ from all captions, then we group $\mathrm{T}$ based on synonym rules and sort them by frequency order, we take the top $K$ groups of synonyms $\mathrm{T'} \in \mathrm{T}$ to be semantic classes.
-We adopt the attended visual regions for $\mathrm{T'}$ to be pseudo masks to train a semactic segmentation network, which is used to localize objects from $\mathrm{T'}$ during caption generation.
-Note that the localization model is trained individually to ease training difficulty, otherwise we need to jointly train the whole model and slower training speed.
+It is observed that there are multiple text descriptions for each video, we use a sentence scene graph parsing tool\footnote{https://github.com/vacancy/SceneGraphParser} to extract object tokens $\mathrm{T}=\{t_1, \dots, t_k\}$ from all captions, then we group $\mathrm{T}$ based on synonym rules and sort them by frequency order, we take the top $K$ groups of synonyms $\mathrm{T'} \in \mathrm{T}$ to be semantic classes.
+We adopt the attended visual regions for $\mathrm{T'}$ to be pseudo masks to train a semantic segmentation network, which is used to localize objects from $\mathrm{T'}$ during caption generation.
+Note that the localization model is trained individually to ease training difficulty, otherwise we need to jointly train the whole model and the training speed would be slow.

 With the trained localization model, we are able to localize caption word $t_i \in \mathrm{T'}$ in video frames and get visual representations $v_i$ for the attended regions.
 We encode the one-hot vectors of $t_i$ as semantic information, denoting as $s_i$.
 Our predicted meta concepts can be formulated as: $\mathrm{C_m} = \{c_1, \dots, c_L | c_i=[v_i, s_i]\}_{i=1}^L$, where $L$ is the number of predicted meta concepts across the video frames.
 The cross-modal meta concept representation $c_i$ is the sum of $v_i$ and $s_i$.
 Since $\mathrm{C_m}$ have implicit interactions between each other, we propose to use a dynamic graph construction way to give output representation $\mathbf{R_{meta}}$ of meta concept graph encoder.